Search engine spiders see your web pages in the order that

 <p><strong>Main Content</strong></p>

-<p>Your important main content is right here near the top of your HTML code. </p>
+<p>Your important main content is right here near the

 </td>